Did you know that Vienna is one of the most interesting cities to discover street art in Europe?

 Around Wombat’s City Hostel Vienna THE LOUNGE

-Our hostel located right next to the Westbahnhof train station is just in short walking distance to some impressive murals!
+Our hostel located right next to the Westbahnhof train station is just a short walk away from some impressive murals!

 Felberstraße 1, 1150